TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Observations

 \subsection{Ground-based photometry}

-The TESS Follow-up Observing Program (TFOP) is a network of observatories and researchers aiming to validate the planetary nature of transit-like signals tagged as TOIs, to measure the masses and radii of the planets, as well as the orbital properties and the stellar host parameters.
-We make use of transit photometry data acquired under the TFOP to confirm that the planetary transits occur on the targeted stars, rule out some false positive scenarios (e.g., blended eclipsing binaries), and refine the planet's radius measurement.
+The TESS Follow-up Observing Program (TFOP) is a network of observatories and researchers whose aims are to validate the planetary nature of transit-like signals tagged as TOIs, and to measure the masses and radii of the planets, the orbital properties, and the stellar host parameters.
+We make use of transit photometry data acquired under the TFOP to confirm that the planetary transits occur on the targeted stars, to rule out some false positive scenarios (e.g. blended eclipsing binaries), and to refine the planet's radius measurement.
 The TFOP data are available to the working group members on the Exoplanet Follow-up Observing Program for TESS (ExoFOP-TESS)\footnote{\url{https://exofop.ipac.caltech.edu/tess/}} website.
+In Table~\ref{tab:detr_aux_params} we summarise the ground-based photometric observations analysed in this paper.